Does Diginex (DGNX) Pay a Dividend? (2026)

 No. Diginex does not pay a dividend.
 It is an unprofitable small-cap software company that reinvests its resources into growth and acquisitions, so any potential return would come from share-price changes rather than dividend income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with DGNX's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with DGNX's investor relations page or your broker before acting on them.

 Related stocks